uh-dcm/news-article-collection-container/docs/rahti.md

 oc scale deployment news-collection-prod --replicas=1
 ```
 6. The latest image should now be accessible via the URL defined in `service-route-prod.yaml`.

+## Troubleshooting

+*   Sometimes, e.g., when fetching a new image from ImageStream, an already claimed PVC might get stuck in a deadlock.
+This happens
+    between an earlier pod that it was attached to and a new pod trying to claim it.
+The error manifests by the following error message:
+    ```
+    Multi-Attach error for volume "<pvc-name>" Volume is already used by pod(s) <pod-name>"
+    ```
+    To resolve this, run the following `oc` commands which that should resolve it by restarting the pod:
+    ```
+    oc scale deployment news-collection-prod --replicas=0
+    oc scale deployment news-collection-prod --replicas=1
+    ```
+*   The mounted volume storage is exceeded and the application no longer works.
+This happens because the storage capacity allocated to the
+    PVC is not enough and could be manifested by the following error message:
+    ```
+        RuntimeError: can't start new thread
+    ```
+    or it might be observed by going to the topology view in Rahti, clicking your deployed pod and going to "Memory usage" in the "Observe" view.
+    To resolve this, you need to increase your PVC storage size in `../manifests/pvc-prod.yaml`.
+See [https://docs.csc.fi/cloud/rahti2/storage/expand-volumes/](Rahti 2 documentation)
+    for possible issues related to this.